 In 2023, Burnt Sugar The Arkestra Chamber (BSAC) celebrates more than two decades of “never playing anything the same way once.”
 As always they give tribute to their sonic sensei, the maestro Lawrence “Butch” Morris (1947–2013), for showing them THE WAY of “Conducted” Improvisation.
 Founded by recently and dearly missed Village Voice icon Greg “Ionman” Tate (1957–2021) and co-led with Dayton Ohio’s electric “Bubble” bassist Jared Michael Nickerson, BSAC is a sprawling band of musicians whose prodigious talent allows them to freely juggle a wide swath of the soul-jazz-hip-hop-experimental and avant-groidd spectrum.

-Conducted by Vernon Reid
+Conduction and conception by Vernon Reid

 Special guests: James Blood Ulmer and David A. Barnes (February 9), Beans and DJ Logic (February 10), Brandee Younger (February 11)

 BSAC/B.S.I.
 LLC Avant Groidd Global Business Administrant: Jared Michael Nickerson

 The artist would like to thank Barnard College’s Movement Lab and its director, Professor Gabri Christa.

 In conjunction with the exhibition Just Above Midtown: Changing Spaces, the JAM Performance Festival continues the path-making gallery’s commitment to live art with new works by artists who performed at the downtown Manhattan gallery during the 1980s.